alexn11/stable-diffusion-image-archive-lob/notes.md

 # todos

-- unpack might be bugged stupid me believing chatgpt
-- initial image: set it up
-- clip exponent (not too low)
+- there is an issue with key length
 - so far generated images are a bit boring
 - convert text prompt to key :)
 - 120 inference steps is a good number
 - 76 ?

 ## done
+- unpack might be bugged stupid me believing chatgpt
+- initial image: set it up
+- clip exponent (not too low)
 - try better addresses than just digits

 # notes